Best rates when you book direct

 Nailcote Hall is a comfortable and warming venue located in the heart of Warwickshire.

 The passing of a loved one is a very difficult and emotional time for family and friends.
-Our team work with the greatest of sensitivity at this difficult time but with the professionalism to ensure you can pay tribute to your loved one, gather with friends and family and allow yourselves time to reflect in comfortable surroundings.
+Privacy when dealing with the passing of a loved one is essential for any funeral procession or wake service and in this situation, our team work with the greatest of sensitivity at this difficult time but with the professionalism to ensure you can pay tribute to your loved one, gather with friends and family and allow yourselves time to reflect in comfortable surroundings.

-The calm and tranquil setting of our 17th century Hotel offers a relaxed and peaceful atmosphere, with several private function spaces suitable for groups of 10 to 280 guests, making it an ideal venue for celebrations of a loved one's life.
+The calm and tranquil setting of our 17th century Hotel offers a relaxed and peaceful atmosphere, with several private function spaces suitable for groups of 10 to 280 guests, making it an ideal venue for celebrations of a loved one's life, or funeral wake service.

 Private Function Rooms